Baptistery of San Giovanni in Fonte, Naples: Biblical scenes

 There are several mosaics of biblical scenes lining the walls beneath the dome.
-To the right of the Traditio Legis is a mosaic depicting the Miraculous Draught of Fishes or perhaps Jesus Walking on Water.
+To the right of the Traditio Legis is a mosaic depicting either the Miraculous Draught of Fishes or perhaps Jesus Walking on Water.
 The scene is incomplete but shows Peter in a boat and Jesus on the shore with his hand outstretched towards fish.
-This could be the Draught of Fishes, the Walking on Water scene, or a mixture of the two, but without the complete mosaic, this remains unclear.
+Without the complete mosaic, it remains unclear whether this is the Draught of Fishes, the Walking on Water scene, or a mixture of the two.

 The Samaritan Woman at the Well scene is attached to the Marriage at Cana scene.
 While the second figure by the well is destroyed, it may be Jesus based on the Biblical story, an important baptism allegory.
 In this scene, Jesus offers the Samaritan Woman the water of eternal life.
 The Marriage at Cana depicts Jesus turning water into wine.
 Like the Samaritan Woman scene, this miracle displays the divine transformation of water.